 One critique I read of the “Glanmore Sonnets” sequence chose to focus primarily on the darker tones of this stanza and the idea of death as expressed through funereal imagery: the reference to effigies, but also to asperges and incense, both of which, though they can appear at joyful occasions as well, are often used in Catholic funerals.
 And while I agree with this writer that the speaker obviously fears the separation that death will bring, I don’t think of this as an entirely mournful scene.
 The idea that they are “exposed all night” to the elements and to whatever malevolent forces may lurk around them, but that they still stay there, laying next to each other, gives me the idea that they each draw a sense of peace from their love, regardless of what goes on around them.
 Their love perseveres despite outward threats.

 In the next stanza, things are not quite so idyllic.
 Turning to the speaker’s dream within a dream, we see the lovers in a hotel.
-Just the very fact of their being in a man-made, commercial space instantly kills the dreamy allure of the octet.
+Just the very fact of their being in a man-made, commercial space instantly kills the dreamy allure of the octave.
 The action changes completely too: where they once slept peacefully by each other’s sides, they’re now about to have sex for the first time.
 Before, the mood was tranquil but with an underlying tension; now it’s dominated by passion, both in the modern sense of overwhelming desire, but also in the more ancient sense of suffering, with the word “painful” adjoined to “lovely” and the man and woman’s eventual separation being described as “respite.”
 Previously, the pain in the relationship came from outside forces: now it arises from the relationship itself.

 And so what Heaney does with these two stanzas—and the reason why the sonnet form fits this poem so perfectly—is that he presents two visions of love which not only contrast with each other but which also have contradictions inherent in them.
 The first stanza is the dream of love—peaceful, surmounting every obstacle, braving every danger—while the sestet is the reality—messy and painful.
-At the same time, the dreamy sense of calm in the octet is undercut by fear, while the pain in the sestet does not subtract from the “loveliness” of the moment.
+At the same time, the dreamy sense of calm in the octave is undercut by fear, while the pain in the sestet does not subtract from the “loveliness” of the moment.
 From this, we realize that the relationship itself is full of anxiety and pain–whether that comes from circumstances outside of the couple’s control or from each other.
 And still, this is the best thing that could have happened to them.
 It’s the road they need to be on.
 It is a strange and complex reality, but it is the reality of this couple, and Heaney captures it brilliantly.

 A Poem about Poetry